david-macmahon/SpectrogramRecipes.jl/README.md

 # Plot orientation

-Spectrograms default to plotting with the spectral axis being vertical with values ascending upward.
-If you want to have the spectral axis being vertical with values descending upward, pass `yflip=true` as a keyword argument to `spectrogram` or `spectrogram!`.
+Spectrograms default to plotting with the spectral axis being vertical with data elements plotted bottom to top and the data elements from the other axis being plotted left to right.

 To display the histogram with the spectral axis on the horizontal, pass `wf=true` as a keyword argument to `spectrogram` or `spectrogram!`.  `wf` is short for *waterfall*, which is a term often used to describe plots displaying spectrogram data in this orientation.
-When `wf=true` is passed, the non-spectral axis will be plotting vertically with values ascending downward.
+When `wf=true` is passed, the non-spectral axis will be plotting vertically from top to bottom.

-To have these values descend downward along the vertical axis, pass `yflip=false`.
+The `xflip` and `yflip` keywords can be used to "flip" that axis of the plot.